Governor-General of New Zealand: Ceremonial role

-With most constitutional functions lent to Cabinet, the governor-general is particularly invested in a representative and ceremonial role.
+With most constitutional functions lent to the Government, the governor-general is particularly invested in a representative and ceremonial role.
 The extent and nature of that role has depended on the expectations of the time, the individual in office at the time, the wishes of the incumbent government, and the individual's reputation in the wider community.
 The governor-general will host the monarch or their family, as well as foreign royalty and heads of state, and will represent New Zealand abroad on state visits to other nations.
 At least once during their term, the governor-general visits the other nations within the Realm of New Zealand: Niue, the Cook Islands and Tokelau, and the Ross Dependency.
 Also as part of international relations, the governor-general issues the credentials (called letter of credence) of New Zealand ambassadors and consuls, as authorised by the Letters Patent.

 Increasingly, the governor-general is personally accorded the same respect and privileges of a head of state.
 This is particularity true when the governor-general visits other nations or receives heads of states.
-(See .)
-Prior to the Lomé Convention in 1975, the Queen, rather than the governor-general, would sign treaties on behalf of New Zealand.
-Following the signing of the convention, it was decided that the governor-general could sign such instruments.
+Prior to the Lomé Convention in February 1975, the Queen, rather than the governor-general, would sign treaties on behalf of New Zealand.
+Following the signing of the convention, the Queen granted "full powers" to the governor-general to sign such instruments.

 Under the Defence Act 1990 and letters patent the governor-general is also the titular commander-in-chief of the Defence Force.
 The position technically involves issuing commands for New Zealand troops, though the governor-general only acts on the advice of the minister of defence and other ministers.
 In practice, the commander-in-chief is a ceremonial role in which the governor-general will see troops off to and return from active duty and visit military bases in New Zealand and abroad to take part in military ceremonies.